 - Letter/statement from your overseas Education Institution

-if you don’t require a full translation, ask for an extract translation instead.
+If you don’t require a full translation, ask for an extract translation instead.
 Because it is a standard format document it allows for a faster translation, saving you both time and money.
-Extract translations are charged at a flat rate of $30 AUD per certificate (for a minimum of 2+ certificates).
+Extract translations are charged at a flat rate of $50 AUD per certificate.

 See a sample extract translation to understand the difference in appearance